 Ice contracts your blood vessels that have enlarged or dilated too much, and heat does the opposite.

-I use a lot of different things to help manage my attacks but using ice packs gives me instant migraine relief.
+I use a lot of different things to help manage my attacks and using ice packs gives me instant migraine relief.

 Ice constricts your dilated blood vessels, which is just what you need.

-For too many years I slept on hot water bottles to help ease the pain all the time not knowing I was really making it worse.
+For too many years I slept on hot water bottles to help ease the pain, all the time not knowing I was really making it worse.

 When I try to ignore my signals that an attack is on its way, I end up panicking and I sometimes reach for my medications too late.

 Ice packs have saved me from suffering so many times, I can't tell you.
 I depend on my ice packs for pain relief.